All users should contact Darwin or Wilkes initially through the login nodes. To access these do:

 Please note that the following resource limits apply:

-Please see the example job submission scripts /usr/local/Cluster-Docs/Torque/mpi_submit*.
-These are example scripts for launching an MPI application on the various types of node via the queueing system:
+Please see the example job submission scripts under /usr/local/Cluster-Docs/SLURM.
+There are example scripts for launching an MPI application on Darwin and Wilkes via the queueing system:

-Copying this example file and then modifying the top section (where indicated) will create a script suitable for submission to the batch queueing system via the command qsub.
+Copying this example file and then modifying the top section (where indicated) will create a script suitable for submission to the batch queueing system via the command sbatch.

 Some useful commands:

-Once your application is compiled, e.g. to a binary called prog, it can be submitted to the queueing system as follows (we assume it is destined for Sandy Bridge).
+Once your application is compiled, e.g. to a binary called prog, it can be submitted to the queueing system as follows (we assume it is destined for Darwin).

 Firstly, copy the template PBS submission script:

 (Note that for convenience newer users may have symbolic links to these template files in their home directories - these are read-only so making a copy is still necessary.)
-Edit the copy mpi_submit, setting application to "prog" and workdir to the current directory.
+Edit the copy slurm_submit, setting application to "prog" and workdir to the correct working directory.
 Set options to contain any desired command line options, e.g ">outfile 2>errfile" would redirect stdout and stderr to files which could be monitored while the job runs.
-Note the comment line in the script:
+Note the comment lines in the script:

-This is a comment to bash, but is interpreted by PBS as a request to use 8 nodes, with 16 CPU cores per node (which because each node has 16 cores, completely utilizes each node), and 64000MB of memory (i.e. all the memory) on each node, for 2 hours of wall time (i.e. actual time as measured by a clock on the wall, rather than cpu time).
+These are comments to bash, but are interpreted by SLURM as requests to use 2 nodes, with 32 tasks in total (which because each node has 16 cores, completely utilizes each node), for 2 hours of wall time (i.e. actual time as measured by a clock on the wall, rather than CPU time).
 Finally, the following command submits the job to the queueing system:

-Please note that each Sandy Bridge node has 16 CPU cores, and each Westmere node has 12 cores, hence ppn should not be set larger than these numbers in each case (or the job will never run).
-It may however be set less than the maximum, if for example your MPI job requires more memory per task than there is available per core (and so you want to user fewer cores in each node).
+Please note that each Sandy Bridge node has 16 CPU cores, and each Westmere node has 12 cores, hence one should normally be careful not to start more working processes or threads per node than there are cores per node.
+Fewer cores per node than the maximum may be specified, if for example your MPI job requires more memory per task than is available per core (and so you want to user fewer cores in each node), or if each task is expected to spawn additional parallel threads (e.g. if you have a hybrid MPI/OpenMP application).
+In these cases, the smaller number of total tasks to launch should be set via the --ntasks directive.

-The job can be monitored with qstat or qstat -an; alternatively use showq (e.g. showq -r, showq -i, showq -b for running/idle/blocked jobs, and add -u username to focus on a particular user's jobs).
+The job's status in the queue can be monitored with squeue; alternatively use qstat or showq (add -u username to focus on a particular user's jobs).

-The job can be deleted with qdel <job_id>.
+The job can be deleted with scancel <job_id> or qdel <job_id>.